jessica-murphy/invent-bt-java-technical-test/README.md

 ## Getting Started

 For this example there is only a backend, so you do not need to worry about making it work with a frontend.

+You may use Google but you may not use Gen AI to assist.

 ### Backend